DNA Assembly

 We have been developing technology for DNA assembly for some years.
 You can review some of the background papers listed below.
 We have now developed this technology further to simplify and strengthen it and we term this new technology UniClo.
 Unicol is a universally applicable DNA assembly method that can be used to assemble any DNA sequence regardless of the presence of type IIS restriction enzyme sites in the sequence to be assembled.
 It only requires three basic vectors for any hierarchical assembly and does not leave any scars of unwanted sequence between the DNA fragments to be assembled.
 The technology makes use of site-specific recombinant methylases to regulate the activity of type IIS restriction enzymes.

-We have recently been awarded a multi-million pound grant to develop this technology further and to apply it to a particular biological problem.
-The details are currently embargoed but we will post more infomation about this exciting challenge shortly.
+We have recently been awarded a multi-million pound grant to develop this technology further and to apply it to the development of synthetic organelle genomes.
+We will create a fully synthetic chloropast geneome that uses only naturally occurring sequences to pool sequences with genetic variants that are predicted to convey beneficial properties to crop plants (potato and wheat).
 The poject is a collaborative project which aims not only to develop the technology, but to apply it to a real-world problem that can be translated rapidly into routine societal use.

 We are currently recruiting posts to contribute to this work, so please get in touch if you are interested in getting involved.